MultiSafepay/docs/content/payments/methods/pay-later/betaalpermaand/integration-and-testing.md

 For the Betaal per Maand logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

-{{< details title="View testing process" >}}

-You cannot test Betaal per Maand in your MultiSafepay test account.
+You can't test Betaal per Maand in your MultiSafepay test account.
+You can only make test payments in your MultiSafepay live account.

-When activating Betaal per Maand as a payment method in your live MultiSafepay account, you can test it before going live.

-{{< /details >}}